 Faulkner says she has pulled all kinds of things out of hair, including fruit flies and fleas.
 If it hops or has wings, it’s not lice.
 Bits of leaves and other debris from playing outside can also fool parents.

-“The single most common thing that people misidentify as lice and nits is dandruff,” says Cummings.
+“The single most common thing that people misidentify as lice and nits is dandruff and cradle cap in kids,” says Cummings.
 Dandruff is white and can be flaked off easily with your finger.
 A form of dandruff called a hair cast looks like a tiny white cylinder that encircles the hair shaft but can be easily dislodged.

 Most of the time, kids get lice from head-to-head contact, even from something as simple as bending over an activity sheet together at school.
 Teach your kids not to share hats, brushes, combs and hair accessories.